Characterizing Solute Segregation and Grain Boundary Energy in a Binary Alloy Phase Field Crystal Model: Conclusion

 \section{Conclusion}

-The PFC alloy model has been shown in numerous works to self-consistently capture the thermodynamics and elasto-plasticity inherent in many diffusive phase transformations in metals.
-This work provided another test of the robustness of the PFC formalism in predicting the important physical property of solute segregation and grain boundary energy in binary alloys.
+Both PFC alloy models studied here have been shown in numerous works to self-consistently capture the thermodynamics and elasto-plasticity inherent in many diffusive phase transformations in metals.
+This work provided another test of the robustness of the PFC formalism in predicting the important physical properties of solute segregation and grain boundary energy in binary alloys.

-We used a phase field crystal alloy model to study solutal effects on grain boundary properties in spinodal and eutectic binary alloys.
+We used two phase field crystal alloy models to study solutal effects on grain boundary properties in spinodal and eutectic binary alloys.
 We derived a semi-empirical model of excess solute segregation to the grain boundary.
-This model was used to elucidate the role of undercooling, average alloy concentration, lattice misfit on the grain boundary energy on spinodal and eutectic alloys.
-We found that for alloys with lens-shaped phase diagrams exhibit a negligible direct contribution to the grain boundary energy, both at low and high mis-orientation angles.
-However, undercooling strongly impacts the energy in the PFC model through their effect on the elastic coefficients.
-This finding is in agreement with the findings of other groups, which found that binary materials having high solubility of one material in the other show little change in grain boundary energy with composition changes.
-On the other hand, we found that for a eutectic alloy system, solute segregation to the grain boundary had a stronger impact on its energy, again consistent with other works.

-We also found that (small) lattice mismatches (i.e. Vegard's law parameter $\eta$) did not strongly affect segregation, though we observe that higher degrees of mismatch will have a stronger effect on segregation (as predicted by \ref{eqGibbsadsPFC2}) and possibly because of that grain boundary energy.
+The role of undercooling, average alloy concentration, lattice misfit on the grain boundary energy on spinodal and eutectic alloys was characterized for the original PFC alloy model, and compared to the corresponding results computed from the XPFC alloy model, and experiments.
+We found that alloys with lens-shaped phase diagrams exhibit a negligible segregation effect on grain boundary energy, both at low and high mis-orientation angles.
+However, undercooling (or more generally temperature) strongly impacts the energy in PFC models, through their effect on the elastic coefficients.
+This finding is in agreement with experiments, which find that binary materials having high solubility of one material in the other show little change in grain boundary energy with composition changes at dilute compositions --except at higher compositions where grain boundary energy changes more significantly, as was observed in the PFC model.
+For eutectic alloy systems, on the other hand, solute segregation to the grain boundary had a stronger direct impact on its energy, again consistent with other works.
+The direct effect of solute segregation on grain boundary energy was particularly strong for the XPFC model, though the grain boundary energy did not vary much as the system average concentration changed at constant temperature.
+We also found that (small) lattice mismatches (i.e. Vegard's law parameter $\eta$) did not strongly affect segregation, though we observe that higher degrees of mismatch can have a profound effect on segregation (which is consistent with the prediction of Eq.~(\ref{eqGibbsadsPFC2})) and the grain boundary energy, as is particularly clear in the XPFC model.